Review: ‘Splosion Man

 The last thing to bring up when talking about the overall design of the game is the the speed factor.
 The faster you complete the levels the higher you’ll rank on the leaderboards.
 While it’s not a compliment to be compared to Sonic the Hedgehog these days I can’t help but be reminded of the Genesis/Megadrive Sonic that defined 2D speed platformers.
 I feel that ‘Splosion Man is this generation’s speed platformer.

-Matt (Chainsaw) Chaney does all the music work for Twisted Pixel and this is the title that launched him into the stratosphere when it comes to game music.
+Matt (Chainsaw) Chaney does all the music for Twisted Pixel and this is the title that launched him into the stratosphere when it comes to game music.
 The Donut Song is a fun, catchy song that will stay in your head and have you looking for the certain scientist just to start the song again.
-While all of the music in the game is fantastic and meshes with the pace of the game the Donut Song is THE track off this setlist.
+While all of the music in the game is fantastic and meshes with the pace of the game the Donut Song is THE track from this setlist.

 The sound in the game pairs with the music well, everything from the full bodied sounds of the explosions to the funny quips coming out of ‘Splosion Man’s mouth.
 He’s a loud character that will make sound effects for his running and scream out “GET TO THE CHOPPAH!” just for the heck of it.
 ‘Splosion Man’s quirky and frantic dialogue caps off what is just perfection from the audio.

 When players finish the single player campaign they can go online and try to finish a whole new set of stages in multiplayer.
 Online you’ll be playing in pairs with each player a ‘Splosion Man.
-The point is to finish the level with each other’s help and while this is tricky enough with another person in the room it’s like herding cats online with a stranger.
+The point is to finish the level with each other’s help and while this is tricky enough with another person in the room, it’s like herding cats online with a stranger.
 If you plan on tackling the online portion of this game online make sure you have a friend and you have a way to talk to each other.

 - Cold/numb hands could make precision gameplay impossible (though you have the option to advance through levels you can’t complete)